Table of Contents

 Picnic Lunch at the Jackson Lake Dam: A Scenic Feast Along the Water’s Edge

-Just before the junction of the Rockefeller Parkway (Hwy 89) is Jackson lake.
-It is a natural glacial lake.
-The construction of the Jackson Dam enlarged the lake in 1906.
-Here, we turned left by the dam and park at the designated parking lot along the Snake River.
-The views of the lake and the mountains in the background created a picturesque backdrop for our lunchtime feast.
+Just before the junction with Rockefeller Parkway (Hwy 89) lies Jackson Lake, a natural glacial lake that was enlarged in 1906 with the construction of Jackson Dam.
+Here, we turned left by the dam and parked in the designated lot along the Snake River.

 Oxbow Bend: Capturing the Most Photographed Scene in Grand Teton National Park